gryzli133/RollerShutter_class_object_Arduino_MEGA_NRF24_x4/README.md

 UPDATE:
 From version 10 roll time can be set from Domoticz directly using Heating setpoint - 1 degree = 1 second

+UPDATE:
+FROM version 12: FIX save and load state from EEPROM !!!